pratikjadhav2726/agentverse-marketplace/README.md

   Transparent usage tracking, predictive costing tools, and detailed dashboards for both buyers and sellers.
 - **AI-Powered Assistance:**
   Intelligent agent and workflow recommendations, and an AI troubleshooting assistant for debugging and support.

 ---

+## 🚀 Project Updates & Changelog

+We believe in transparency and open communication with our community.
+Here you'll find regular updates on the progress of AgentVerse Marketplace, including UI improvements, backend features, database changes, and more.
+We welcome your feedback and contributions!

+### Recent Highlights
+- **UI:** Modern, responsive dashboard and marketplace pages implemented.
+Enhanced agent cards, review forms, and workflow builder for a seamless user experience.
+- **Database:** Core schema established using Supabase.
+User, agent, purchase, and review tables are live.
+Mock DB available for local development.
+- **Backend:** RESTful API endpoints for agent management, purchases, reviews, payments, and workflows.
+Modular structure for scalability and maintainability.
+- **Credit System:** Initial credit purchase and consumption logic in place.
+Users can buy credits, spend on agents, and view transaction history.
+- **Authentication:** Secure login/signup with session management.
+Seller and buyer roles supported.
+- **Payments:** Stripe integration for agent and credit purchases.
+Webhooks and payout logic for sellers.
+- **Testing & Playground:** Built-in agent playground for sellers to test agents before publishing.
+- **Open Source:** Following best practices—clear code structure, documentation, and community guidelines.
+See [CONTRIBUTING.md](./CONTRIBUTING.md) (coming soon) for how to get involved!

+_Stay tuned for more updates.
+We value your input—open an issue or join the discussion to help shape AgentVerse!_

+---

+## 🛡️ System Architecture & Security Details

+AgentVerse Marketplace is designed with security, transparency, and extensibility in mind.
+Below are the core technical details of the system:

+### Authentication
+- **Cookie-Based JWT Auth:**
+  - Users authenticate via email and password.
+  - On login/signup, a JWT is issued and stored in a secure, HTTP-only cookie (`auth_token`).
+  - The cookie is set with `httpOnly`, `secure` (in production), `sameSite=lax`, and a 30-minute expiry for session security.
+  - All protected routes validate the JWT from the cookie; users are redirected to sign in if not authenticated.
+  - Role-based access control is enforced (admin, seller, buyer).

+### Credit System
+- **Wallets & Transactions:**
+  - Each user has a wallet with a credit balance (1 credit = $1 USD equivalent).
+  - Credits are purchased via Stripe and credited to the user's wallet.
+  - All credit changes (purchases, agent/tool usage, payouts, commissions) are logged in the `credit_transactions` table for full auditability.
+  - Credits are debited for agent usage, tool invocations, and purchases; sellers and the platform receive commissions automatically.
+  - Insufficient credits block transactions, ensuring no negative balances.

+### Credential Management
+- **Encrypted Storage:**
+  - User credentials (API keys, OAuth tokens, etc.) for external tools are stored in the `user_credentials` table.
+  - All credential values are encrypted at rest using AES-256-CBC with a random IV and a strong key (from environment variable in production).
+  - Only the credential owner can access or modify their credentials; encrypted values are never exposed via API.
+  - Credentials are decrypted only at the time of secure tool invocation.

+### Security Best Practices
+- **Session Security:** JWTs are signed with a strong secret and never exposed to client-side JS.
+- **Database Security:** All queries use parameterized statements to prevent SQL injection.
+Foreign key constraints enforce data integrity.
+- **Access Control:** Only authorized users can access or modify their data.
+Agents must be explicitly linked to tools to use them.
+- **Audit Logging:** All credit and tool usage is logged for transparency and compliance.
+- **Input Validation:** All API endpoints validate input and enforce required fields and types.
+- **Future Enhancements:** Plans for OAuth 2.0, rate limiting, credential rotation, and advanced analytics are in the roadmap.

+For more details, see [MCP_TOOLS_GUIDE.md](./MCP_TOOLS_GUIDE.md) and [MARKETPLACE_SETUP.md](./MARKETPLACE_SETUP.md).

+---